debikadutt/MyPHPprograms/README.md

 2. Type in the terminal 'php -S localhost:8080' to run the program.

+3. Go to http://localhost:8080 from the browser.

-3. The outputs of the 3 programs will be visible in the browser.
+4. The outputs of the 3 programs will be visible in the browser.